- Elevation: 2,372 m (7,782 ft)

 Getting to the top of the highest peak of Gunung Biru from Biru camp is quite a challenge, as the path disintegrates and there are sections of very steep, narrow ridge with nothing much stable to hold on to.
 For the brave, it takes around one hour to cover just 650m distance or so heading south-west and the ridge goes via another minor top (2,315m)!
 There is lots of evidence of wild pigs living here, and if there is a trail at all then it is probably one created by babi hutan rather than by humans!
 The true summit of Gunung Biru (Gunung 2) is totally overgrown at the time of writing, with a few logs and stumps to climb onto to enjoy the views back to Welirang and other peaks.

-Obviously, if you are intent on reaching the true highest peak of the Anjasmoro mountain range, there are basically two options.
-Firstly, unless you want to have to retrace your footsteps up and down a complex network of ridges and spend a second night camping on the range, the best thing to do is set off from the Cangar trailhead no later than 6am and do a full one-day traverse of the highest peaks in the range, culminating in the highest peak, before dropping down to Pujon where there is a farm track or trail as high up at 1,600m.
-An experienced local guide would be essential for this – try Ladi on 082331851343.
+Obviously, if you are intent on reaching the true highest peak of the Anjasmoro mountain range, there are basically two options to consider.
+Firstly, unless you want to have to retrace your footsteps up and down a complex network of ridges and spend a second night camping on the range, one thing to do is set off from the Cangar trailhead no later than 6am and do a full one-day traverse of the highest peaks in the range, culminating in the highest peak, before (hopefully) dropping down to Pujon where there is a farm track or trail as high up at 1,600m.
+The last part would be the most difficult and locating a trail could prove very hard and an experienced local guide would be essential for this.
 You could of course split this traverse into two days, but carrying large backpacks on the section of narrow ridge between Biru camp and Gunung Biru summit is not recommended.

-The more sensible option would be to enjoy this side of the mountain (Anjasmoro peak, ridge junction, Biru camp – and perhaps Gunung Biru peak) and do a separate hike to the true highest peak from the Pujon side (see below).
+The more sensible option would be to enjoy this side of the mountain (Anjasmoro peak, ridge junction, Biru camp – and perhaps Gunung Biru peak) and try to do a separate hike to the true highest peak from the Pujon side if a suitable trail can be found (see below).